Potion/Cinder-poScene/README.md

 This shape will be drawn using the `po::scene::View` fillColor attribute, and hit-testing will be done using the built in `ci::Shape2d` contains method.

-In addition, a `ci::gl::TextureRef` can be attached to it to any `po::scene::Shape` and mapped using a number of alignments.
+In addition, a `ci::gl::TextureRef` can be attached to it to any `po::scene::ShapeView` and mapped using a number of alignments.

 ![Texture example](images/exampleTextureShape.png)<br>
 *Texture drawn on an ellipse; see the ShapeTextureSample for changes in alignment and additional shapes*

-### po::scene::Video
+### po::scene::VideoView
 `po::scene::Video` provides a View that wraps a Cinder movie player.
 Because there are numerous Cinder video players, it was created as a generic wrapper.
-It provides a `po::scene::VideoGl` type, which uses the Cinder Quicktime player.
+It provides a `po::scene::VideoView` type, which uses the Cinder Quicktime player.
 You can access or change the Cinder movie and texture reference by calling `setMovieRef` and `getMovieRef`.

-	po::scene::VideoGLRef poVideo = po::scene::VideoGl::create();
+	po::scene::VideoViewRef poVideo = po::scene::VideoView::create();

 	//	create the Cinder movie reference
 	ci::fs::path moviePath = ci::app::getAssetPath("path_to_movie");